josephptflanagan/Converter/README.md

 This Convertor could be handled by built in functionality of Javascript, but I wanted to see if I could figure out the algorithm myself, and I believe I have.

 ## Color Convertor
+Hex <--> RGB <--> HSL <--> HSV
 Working on this one at the moment.
-Adding HSV.
-I need to improve the documentation, and figure out rounding issues and potential use of regex for input checking
+I need to figure out rounding issues and potential use of regex for input checking.